Personal Loan Example

 Your credit profile and the lender’s loan terms will determine your APR, and that is why it is important to shop around for the right loan.
 Small personal loans should only be used as a last resort if you do not have enough equity in your car loan to cover the debt you need to pay down.

 As in the example of the young mom, combining a personal loan and a refinance loan can give you more money than you have equity.
-This is an alternative for committing to a long term personal loan with high interest and high monthly payments.
+This is an alternative to committing to a long-term personal loan with high interest and high monthly payments.

 Qualifications For a Personal Loan

 Money lenders and their requirements can be very different.
 Some lenders choose to offer the absolute lowest APR personal loan rates for minimal profit.
 These lenders and credit unions will have strict guidelines and will not offer loans to those with average, slow or poor credit.

 On the other hand, most lenders will offer good rates to people with good credit and charge high-interest rates to those with poor credit.
 Many will pay more for a personal loan than they should because it is an unsecured loan and carries a bigger risk to the lender.

 There may not be a lot you can do about your credit score at this time.
 But keep in mind that if you have to take a loan with a high-interest rate, you can and should refinance it as soon as your credit improves.

 If your credit is not as good as it should be, you can find money lenders who work with bad credit customers.
 These subprime credit lenders offer better rates for those with low scores because that is their specialty.
 Other lenders only specialize in personal loans with excellent credit and won’t take chances with high risk loans.

 - US resident